GCSEEconomics

 Master GCSE Economics Globalisation using simple revision notes, key facts and practice questions — all generated by AI for your exam.

-Globalisation is the process by which businesses and other organizations develop international influence or operate on an international scale.
-It has significant economic implications, affecting trade, investment, and employment across countries.
+Globalisation refers to the process by which businesses and other organizations develop international influence or start operating on an international scale.
+It involves the interconnectedness of economies, cultures, and populations across the world.

 Key Concepts